tianyic/only_train_once_personal_footprint/README.md

 We are hiring a research software engineer to join us develop the next generation OTO framework.
 Here is the [job description](https://jobs.careers.microsoft.com/global/en/job/1681977/Research-Software-Engineer-II).
 We encourage candidates with proper backgrounds to apply it.

-More tutorials for the pruning mode will be released this February.
+In the following months, technical report of HESSO optimizer associated with new optimization techniques and tutorials will be released.

 This repo will be moved underneath microsoft open-source affiliation once a formal dev team is established.